rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 ## Summary

 We covered a lot in this chapter!
-Now that you know about generic type parameters, traits and trait bounds, and generic lifetime parameters, you're ready to write code that isn't duplicated but can be used in many different situations.
+Now that you know about generic type parameters, traits and trait bounds, and generic lifetime parameters, you’re ready to write code that isn’t duplicated but can be used in many different situations.
 Generic type parameters mean the code can be applied to different types.
 Traits and trait bounds ensure that even though the types are generic, those types will have the behavior the code needs.
-Relationships between the lifetimes of references specified by lifetime annotations ensure that this flexible code won't have any dangling references.
-And all of this happens at compile time so that run-time performance isn't affected!
+Relationships between the lifetimes of references specified by lifetime annotations ensure that this flexible code won’t have any dangling references.
+And all of this happens at compile time so that run-time performance isn’t affected!

-Believe it or not, there's even more to learn in these areas: Chapter 17 will discuss trait objects, which are another way to use traits.
+Believe it or not, there’s even more to learn in these areas: Chapter 17 will discuss trait objects, which are another way to use traits.
 Chapter 19 will be covering more complex scenarios involving lifetime annotations.
 Chapter 20 will get to some advanced type system features.
-Up next, though, let's talk about how to write tests in Rust so that we can make sure our code using all these features is working the way we want it to!
+Up next, though, let’s talk about how to write tests in Rust so that we can make sure our code using all these features is working the way we want it to!